amazon-braket/amazon-braket-sdk-python/README.md

 **Getting the latest version**

 Get the latest version of the SDK.
 If you receive a notice that a new version of the SDK is available, you can update to the latest version.
-For more information, see [Updating to the latest release](https://github.com/aws/braket-python-sdk/tree/stable/latest#updating-to-the-latest-release).
-View the [Releases](https://github.com/aws/braket-python-sdk/releases) page for more information.
+For more information, see [Updating to the latest release](https://github.com/aws/amazon-braket-sdk-python/tree/main#updating-to-the-latest-release).
+View the [Releases](https://github.com/aws/amazon-braket-sdk-python/releases) page for more information.

-**Use the stable/latest branch**

-You should always use the stable/latest branch of this repo, which includes the latest stable version of the SDK.
-The master branch includes in-progress features and will not work.

 **Providing Feedback and Getting Help**